Pei Ling Hoo - Fotolia

-What problems are cloud APIs trying to solve?
+What problems do cloud APIs try to solve?

-The single, overarching issue APIs address is connection.
+The overarching issue APIs address is connection.
 APIs connect software across a network.
-When a business creates an application or a service, an API can be created and deployed to allow other software to interface with that software or service.
+When a business creates an application or service, an API can be created and deployed to allow other software to interface with that software.

-APIs are typically designed and implemented when a service is used by multiple applications and many users want to access the same service.
-This is ideal for the public cloud, where countless users might access a service such as AWS Lambda or transfer data to a storage service.
+APIs are designed and implemented when a service is used by multiple applications and many users want to access the same service.
+This is ideal for the public cloud, where countless users might access a service such as AWS Lambda, or transfer data to a storage service.

 Different applications within a business can share the same API.
 For example, several database deployments may use the same API for database access.
 However, APIs are typically unique and purpose-built software that is rarely standardized between businesses and developers.
-The API developed by one business to support one application will almost certainly not work for another application developed by another business.
+The API developed by one business to support one application will not work for applications developed by another business.
 This approach underlies many of the issues around cloud provider APIs, vendor lock-in and cloud API standardization.

 There are several ways to categorize APIs.
 One popular way is to distinguish between vendor-specific APIs and cross-platform APIs.
 A vendor-specific cloud API is intended to support the services of a particular cloud provider.
-For example, the Microsoft Azure REST API is dedicated to the many services offered by the Azure public cloud, such as Azure DevOps, Cosmos DB and Visual Studio.
+For example, the Microsoft Azure REST API is dedicated to the services offered by the Azure public cloud, such as Azure DevOps, Cosmos DB and .
 A vendor-specific cloud API can be developed to address every nuance and feature of that platform.
-However, it will only work with that provider, and you'll need a different API to work with other providers.
+However, it will only work with that provider.

-Application portability is a central concept of modern cloud computing and a solution to vendor lock-in.
+Application portability is a central concept of modern cloud computing and addresses vendor lock-in.
 Cloud users may want to relocate data to another provider's services if they have better capabilities or lower prices.
 For example, a business may opt to move a data set to another cloud if it offers better machine learning and AI services.

 But there are cloud services intended to accelerate cloud data migration, such as the AWS Transfer Family or Google's Transfer Service for cloud data.
 Such services can simplify the migration process, though the services will still employ cloud provider APIs.

-What are some emerging standards around cloud APIs?
+What are some emerging standards in cloud development APIs?

 Standards are attractive because any product or service that adheres to them will behave in a known, well-understood manner.
 Cloud standards are central to the ideas of cloud interoperability and portability.
 Thus, cloud API standards make it easier for organizations to use multiple clouds.

-Progress toward any common cloud APIs has been incredibly slow because the public cloud market is owned by three principal providers -- AWS, Microsoft and Google.
+Progress toward any commonality in cloud API development has been incredibly slow because the public cloud market is owned by three principal providers -- AWS, Microsoft and Google.
 Standardization is only economically attractive when there are many competing providers and the industry would suffer or adoption would falter without it.
 This isn't really the case in today's public cloud market.

-In other cases, cloud APIs will seek to support critical behaviors such as security and authentication standards, including HIPAA, Payment Card Industry Data Security Standard, Federal Risk and Authorization Management Program and many others.
-Organizations that operate in those industries will be better able to adopt a public cloud infrastructure if those platforms adhere to regulatory standards.
+In other cases, APIs in cloud development will seek to support critical behaviors such as security and authentication standards, including HIPAA, Payment Card Industry Data Security Standard, Federal Risk and Authorization Management Program and many others.
+Organizations that operate in those industries will be better equipped to adopt a public cloud infrastructure if those platforms adhere to regulatory standards.